List of mirs of Badakhshan

-From 1657 until the 1880s the rulers of Badakhshan were Tajiks of the Yarid dynasty.
+From 1657 until 1873, the rulers of Badakhshan belonged to the Yarid dynasty.
+They claimed descent from Alexander the Great.
+They were Muslims belonging to the Sunni branch of Islam.
 These rulers usually carried the titles of Shah, Mir, or Amir.
-In 1873 the last Mir of Badakhshan became a pensioner of Kabul and all power shifted to the Hakim, or governor, of Badakhshan.
+In 1873 the last Mir of Badakhshan became a pensioner of Kabul and all power shifted to the Hakim of Badakhshan.

-Below is a list of the mirs of Badakhshan along with their dates of reign and brief biographical descriptions.
+List

-Mir Yar Beg Sahibzada (1657-1708), was appointed Mir of Badakhshan by Subhan Quli Khan of Bukhara.
-Previously in 1657, Sahibzada, who was originally from Samarkand, was invited by the local tribes of Yaftal to become the local Mir.
-When Sahibzada failed to pay the required tribute to Subhan Quli Khan, he sent Mahmud Bi Ataliq, chief of Balkh and Kunduz, against Mir Beg.
-Mir Beg, buckling under pressure, agreed to pay tribute for two years.
-The Mir had ten sons when he died in 1708.
-He divided the province of Badakhshan amongst his nine sons.
+Below is a list of the Mirs of Badakhshan along with their dates of reign and brief biographical descriptions.